WARNING: May contain untagged spoilers. Browse at your own risk.

 - Sink-or-Swim Mentor: All of the love interests recognize the protagonist's latent superpowers when they first meet her, but Renzei's the only one who helps along their manifestation by throwing a knife at her to scare her into defending herself telekinetically.

-- Steven Ulysses Perhero: His last name is written with the character for "wind", and he has wind powers.
+- Steven Ulysses Perhero: His last name is the word for "wind", and he has wind powers.

 - Tattooed Crook: Renzei purposefully invoked the trope when he chose to start getting his tattoos to commemorate each person he's killed.
 In his second season, he explains to Monarch that some cultures around the world would mark criminals with a visible tattoo, and he decided that he needed to do the same to himself, "so people could see me clearly for what I am."